 Declarations: C.T., K.P., L.W., C.S., C.v.E. and B.D.G. are full time employees of Pfizer Vaccines and hold stock and/or stock options.
 M.W.P. reports research support to his institution from BioNTech, MSD, Roche, Pfizer, Bayer, GSK, Thermo Fisher, AstraZeneca and Novartis, personal fees from MSD, Roche, Pfizer, Bayer, GSK, Thermo Fisher, AstraZeneca and Novartis, support for attending meetings and/or travel from Pfizer and MSD, patents planned, issued or pending from Biological Glass, CO-releasing woven, participation on a Data Safety Monitoring Board or Advisory Board with Inflarx with payment to his institution, and board of directors in CAPNETZ, Paul Ehrlich Society, and WHO Guidance Group COVID-19 with no payments.
-S.H. reports payments or honoraria from Pfizer, MSD, Infectopharm, Philips, Advanz, Beckman Coulter, Shionogi, Tillots, and Thermo Fisher and support for attending meetings and/or travel from Pfizer, MSD, Infectopharm, Philips, Advanz, Beckman Coulter, Shionogi, Tillots, and Thermo Fisher and support for attending meetings and/or travel from Pfizer, MSD, Infectopharm, Philips, Advanz, Beckman Coulter, Astra Paticipation on a Data Safety Monitoring Board or Advisory Board with Advanz and Shionogi.
+S.H. reports payments or honoraria from Pfizer, MSD, Infectopharm, Philips, Advanz, Beckman Coulter, Shionogi, Tillots, and Thermo Fisher and support for attending meetings and/or travel from Pfizer, MSD, Infectopharm, Philips, Advanz, Beckman Coulter, Thermo Fisher, Shionogi, and Tillots, and participation on a Data Safety Monitoring Board or Advisory Board with Advanz and Shionogi.
 J.A. has no declarations.